zzysteve/SkeletonX/README.md

 # SkeletonX
-Code repository for the paper "SkeletonX: Data-Efficient Skeleton-based Action Recognition via Cross-sample Feature Aggregation".
-TMM 2025
+This repo is the official implementation for SkeletonX: Data-Efficient Skeleton-based Action Recognition via Cross-sample Feature Aggregation.